orikerbis/E2E-DevOpsProject/README.md

 # E2E-DevOpsProject
 **Note:** The original project is divided into three repositories: one for the application code + Helm Chart, one for the infrastructure code, and another for the GitOps directories.
-This repository combines all components for convenience and ease of use.
+This repository combines all components for convenience.

 ## Description
 E2E-DevOpsProject demonstrates the entire process of deploying an application using modern DevOps practices.
 The project showcases an Employee Management System application, built with a Node.js backend, React frontend, and AWS RDS MySQL database.
 It includes directories for applications, infrastructure, and GitOps, along with a fully integrated CI/CD pipeline for seamless deployments.